The Essential Good News of Christianity

 Prayer isn't about getting what we want from God; it is primarily about enabling us to change to have God's values.
 It is about gaining strength for sacrificial living by pouring out our heart struggles to God.
 The ultimate expression of prayer was by Jesus the night before the cross.
 Jesus didn't particularly want to have the experience of the cross, but He completely wanted what God desired.
 (Matthew 26:39) In the end, He was able to obtain strength to love us through His sacrifice by the energy, joy (Hebrews 12:2) and confidence He received from God through prayer.

 We are commanded to love other Christians.
 Therefore, this implicitly means that Christianity needs be lived in community.
-And being involved in Christian community is another tool for living God's value system because such a community also gives us role-models, encouragement, and practical help for learning how to love.
+And being involved in Christian community is another tool for living the value system of God because such a community also gives us role-models, encouragement, and practical help for learning how to love.

 Having a relationship requires more than only having a common value system.
 Relationships require common experience.
 So, relationship with God happens while spending time listening to His words in the Bible (reading).
 It is what happens while spending time praying about life, and thinking about how what God said relates to it all.
-And it is what happens as we actively live God's value system to others.
+And it is what happens as we actively live the value system of God to others and with others.

 Everything Else